Implementing Virtual Nursing at Your Facility: Step-by-Step Guide

 Before setting up a virtual care program, it’s important to set realistic goals that will help you measure the success of the program.
 The desired outcomes will depend on the type of virtual care platform your organization implements.
 For example, a trauma center may have a higher incidence of closed-head injury patients who are at risk for falls.
 It may be fitting to invest in a platform that offers AI-enabled fall risk assessments or virtual sitters.

 Alternatively, a step-down unit with high ICU readmission rates may consider investing in a platform that allows virtual nurses to monitor vital signs and other assessment pieces.
-Keep in mind that your facility can start with a program that involves less clinical decision-making, such as discharge teaching, before working up to ICU-level monitoring.
-Here are some examples of goals for your virtual care nursing program:
+However, during the initial stages of change, it may be best to start with lower acuity settings that involve less critical decision-making.
+Here are some examples of virtual care nursing program goals:

 - Increase patient satisfaction scores by providing timely access to care.